Velocidex/velociraptor-docs/content/docs/forensic/filesystem/_index.md

 ### Glob results

 The `glob()` plugin returns rows with several columns.
-As usual, the best way to see what a plugin returns is to click the `Raw Reponse JSON` button on the results table.
+As usual, the best way to see what a plugin returns is to click the `Raw Response JSON` button on the results table.

 ![Glob output](image12.png)